Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 ```

 Notes:
-* The operation in ```updateDestination``` and ```updateMergeInRAWSolver``` can be very similar, the __difference__ is that  for ```updateDestination```, the data in on-chip memory is not initialized,  which means the accumulations are start from zero, but for ```updateMergeInRAWSolver```,  as the read-after-write hazard only happened in two very closed update tuples, we add a temporary buffer in RAWSolver to sift out the closed update and perform the update in the temporary buffer.
+* The operation in ```gatherFunc``` and ```updateMergeInRAWSolver``` can be very similar, the __difference__ is that  for ```gatherFunc```, the data in on-chip memory is not initialized,  which means the accumulations are start from zero, but for ```updateMergeInRAWSolver```,  as the read-after-write hazard only happened in two very closed update tuples, we add a temporary buffer in RAWSolver to sift out the closed update and perform the update in the temporary buffer.
 Therefore if the update happened, the data in the temporary buffer is initialized.
 It should be considered when mapping an algorithm with bit-masked property(e.g. BFS).
-* If the accelerator configuration ```HAVE_EDGE_PROP``` is set to false the hook ```updateCalculation``` will not be called because there is no property of edges.
+* If the accelerator configuration ```HAVE_EDGE_PROP``` is set to false the hook ```scatterFunc``` will not be called because there is no property of edges.

 ## Mapping the Apply Kernel